aleksds/bates_galaxies_lab/README.md

 Lewiston, Maine.
-Current lab members (as of the Fall 2016 semester), include Aleks Diamond-Stanic (Assistant Professor of Physics and Astronomy), Sophia Gottlieb (senior physics major, class of 2017), and Joshua Rinua (senior physics major, class of 2017).
+Current lab members (as of the Fall 2016 semester), include Aleks Diamond-Stanic (Assistant Professor of Physics and Astronomy), Sophia Gottlieb (senior physics major, class of 2017), and Joshua Rines (senior physics major, class of 2017).

 # bgl_aper_phot.py